hsk/trans/typeclass/type_reconstruction_for_type_classes.md

   Note that there are two context conditions for declaration sequences we have chosen not to formalize:

-  1. `class α : C ≤ S` must be preceded by a declaration for each superclass in `S`, but not by another declaration `class α : C;`
+  1. `class α : C ≤ S` must be preceded by a declaration for each superclass in `S`, but not by another declaration `class α : C;`.

   2. `inst t : ((Sn)~)C` must be preceded, for each superclass `D` of `C`, by a declaration `inst t : ((Tn)~)D` such that `(Sn)~ ⪯ (Tn)~`, but not by another declaration `inst t(...)C`.